Ana María Huarte: Marriage and family

-Ana Maria possessed great beauty with features likened to that of the Madonna.
+Ana María possessed great beauty with features likened to that of the Madonna, although she suffered from a "chronic cough" and recurring fever.
 She showed gracious, exquisite manners while in Colegio Santa Rosa Maria, and it was in this school where she met the young Agustin de Iturbide.
 The young Agustin was considered very handsome and came from a very wealthy Basque noble family.
 Their marriage was considered by many as a perfect match.

 On a Friday afternoon, 27 February 1805, at one o'clock, the 19-year-old Ana Maria married the 22-year-old Agustin de Iturbide.
 Ana Maria arrived in the Cathedral of Valladolid dressed as an Austrian princess, adorned with white lace and fringed combs.
 Their wedding was a great social event, as women wore their best jewels and sumptuous dresses, while men were dressed in strict formal attire.

 Ana María provided a dowry of one hundred thousand pesos, with which the couple bought a hacienda in the town of Maravatío.